Edu58/Edu58/README.md

 - ReactJS Developer

 ## ⚡ Fun fact:
-- I have a degree in GIS
+- Also a GIS Engineer

 -----